abigah/bot-cop/README.md

 # Bot Cop - Statamic Addon

-WARNING: THIS IS BETA SOFTWARE.
-ALTHOUGH IT IS INSTALLED ON SOME LARGE SITES ALREADY, IT IS RECOMMENDED FOR NON-CRITICAL SITES.
-FEEL FREE TO STAR/SUBSCRIBE TO THE REPO FOR WHEN WE LAUNCH.

-USE AT YOUR OWN RISK!
-IT WILL BE A PAID LICENSE THROUGH THE STATAMIC MARKETPLACE WHEN RELEASED.

 **Tired of those bots cluttering your server logs, looking for Wordpress vulnerabilies?
 There's a reason you are using Statamic, you don't need to provide valuable server resources to these bots.**